 It can also be taken from any other potential class that still admits a self-adjoint and bounded-below Hamiltonian according to Assumption~\ref{ass:DFT}, including non-local potentials.
 In particular, $\vo$ can fulfill the task of a binding potential for $N$ electrons.
 But one has to take careful note that such a potential can change the domain of the self-adjoint Hamiltonian if it is not from the class of Eq.~\eqref{eq:Kato-perturb}~\cite[Sec.~X.2]{reed-simon-2}.
 Instead of writing $E^\lambda(\vo+v)$, we redefine the energy functional as

 including the fixed offset automatically.
-Note that this also affects the universal density functional as the corresponding Legendre--Fenchel transform that can be retrieved as
+Note that the offset potential then must also enter the definition of the universal density functional so that it remains compatible to $E^\lambda(v)$,

-While the inclusion of this offset potential does not change anything within the basic structure of DFT, which is the reason for not including it explicitly into our notation, it cannot be ignored when solving the underlying equations, and we will highlight its occurrence at several places in the following sections.
+While the inclusion of this offset potential does not change anything within the basic structure of DFT, which is the reason for not including it explicitly into the notation of the functionals, it cannot be ignored when solving the underlying equations, and we will highlight its occurrence at several places in the following sections.